telerik/kendo-ui-core/docs/intro/installation/what-you-need.md

 ### Use Gulp

-If you use the Kendo UI Core package, you can build a custom distribution using the `gulp` build tool by following the instructions in [README](https://github.com/telerik/kendo-ui-core#building-only-what-you-need).
+If you use the Kendo UI Core package, you can build a custom distribution using the `gulp` build tool by following the instructions in the [README article](https://github.com/telerik/kendo-ui-core#building-only-what-you-need).

 As of the Kendo UI 2014 Q3 release, the necessary build scripts are shipped in the `src/` directory of the downloadable commercial bundles.
 To build a custom distribution from the shipped source, run the shell commands from the example below.